-Of course, you may need cloud storage (with some services offering up to 1Tb of storage).
-Computers for professionals range between £500 and £2,000 on average.
+Of course, you may need also cloud memory storage (with some services offering up to 1Tb of storage).

 If you are new to computers, you might want to consider taking computer courses so you have a better idea of how you are going to use your computer - that way you will know what you need when buying your computer.

-It’s difficult to put together an exhaustive list of IT components and their price given how many brands and formats there are.
-We’ve got a few average prices for you.
-We need to take the main purchases into consideration:
+It’s difficult to put together an exhaustive list of IT components and their price, given how many brands and formats there are.
+We’ve got a few average prices for you, only taking the main purchases into consideration:

-You should be safer with Apple, then.
-However, it can cost you much more for repairs and replacing components.
+However, because you can generally only trust certified Apple resellers for repair work, it can cost you much more for repairs and replacing components.

 There are also all-in-one desktop computers available if you're short on space but don't need to take your computing outside of the house.
 These can still connect to peripheral devices but come as a single unit.

 If you're putting together your own computer from scratch, your motherboard (the main circuit board) will be one of your most important decisions as this will define the maximum RAM and CPU speed you can have on your personal computer.

 It will also define how many ports you have for expansions and other devices.
 Of course, if you need to add more, you can think about buying an accessory like a port splitter or hub.